Chart Color Schemes

 Ridgehaven is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ridgehaven's dwelling structures, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in Ridgehaven was at 33.5%, similar to Adelaide metro, with mortgaged dwellings at 42.7% and rented ones at 23.8%.
-The median monthly mortgage repayment in Ridgehaven was $1,436, below the Adelaide metro average of $1,562.
-Median weekly rent in Ridgehaven was recorded at $320, equal to Adelaide metro's figure.
-Nationally, Ridgehaven's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Ridgehaven's dwelling structure, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Ridgehaven was at 33.5%, similar to Adelaide metro, with mortgaged dwellings at 42.7% and rented dwellings at 23.8%.
+The median monthly mortgage repayment was $1,436, below the Adelaide metro average of $1,562.
+Median weekly rent in Ridgehaven was $320, matching Adelaide metro's figure but significantly lower than the national average of $375.
+Nationally, Ridgehaven's mortgage repayments were notably lower at $1,436 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing